sailpoint-oss/golang-sdk/api_v2025/docs/Methods/SODPoliciesAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    id := ef38f943-47e9-4562-b5bb-8424a56397d8 # string | The ID of the SOD Policy to delete. # string | The ID of the SOD Policy to delete. logical := true # bool | Indicates whether this is a soft delete (logical true) or a hard delete.
+    id := `ef38f943-47e9-4562-b5bb-8424a56397d8` // string | The ID of the SOD Policy to delete. # string | The ID of the SOD Policy to delete. logical := true // bool | Indicates whether this is a soft delete (logical true) or a hard delete.
 Soft delete marks the policy as deleted and just save it with this status.
 It could be fully deleted or recovered further.
 Hard delete vise versa permanently delete SOD request during this call. (optional) (default to true) # bool | Indicates whether this is a soft delete (logical true) or a hard delete.
 Soft delete marks the policy as deleted and just save it with this status.
 It could be fully deleted or recovered further.
 Hard delete vise versa permanently delete SOD request during this call. (optional) (default to true)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  r, err := apiClient.V2025.SODPoliciesAPI.DeleteSodPolicy(context.Background(), id).Execute()
-	r, err := apiClient..SODPoliciesAPI.DeleteSodPolicy(context.Background(), id).Logical(logical).Execute()
+	//r, err := apiClient.V2025.SODPoliciesAPI.DeleteSodPolicy(context.Background(), id).Logical(logical).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `SODPoliciesAPI.DeleteSodPolicy``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)